nbudhraj/sp21-cse110-lab4/part1/part1.md

 7. Prints out 150 because that was the last value finalPrice was updated to before the loop terminated.
 Since finalPrice was declared in the function block, its scope lives within the function, which is why we are able to access it and print it at line 14.

-8. Returns an array with all of the final prices after discount is applied because in the loop we update the discounted array with each of the finalPrice values we calculate.
+8. Returns an array with all of the final prices after the discount is applied [50, 100, 150] because in the loop we update the discounted array with each of the finalPrice values we calculate.
 Since discounted was declared in the function block, its scope lives within the function, which is why we are able to access it and return it at line 16.

 9. Error because i was initialized using let, which means it cannot be accessed outside of the block that it was defined in.
 Since i was defined in the for loop, it cannot be accesed at line 11.